rldunnam/nginxVersionChecker/README.md

 ## Changelog

+### Version 2.1
+- Removed BeautifulSoup dependency for consistency with other checkers
+- Simplified HTML parsing using regex
+- Reduced dependencies to just `requests` and `python-dotenv`
+- Improved parsing reliability with targeted regex pattern
+- Updated documentation to reflect simplified dependencies

 ### Version 2.0
 - Complete refactor with modern Python practices
 - Added command-line argument support for all configuration options